geefr/vsgvr/readme.md

 ## Setup

+If you have a VR headset, simply build vsgvr against the appropriate OpenXR loader, and run applications.

-If you don't have a VR headset there's a couple of options.
+If you don't have a VR headset there's a couple of options outlined below

 ### SteamVR Mock HMD